ALTIBASE/Documents/ReleaseNotes/eng/Altibase_Migration_Center_7_14_Release_Notes.md

 ## 2.1 New Features

-### BUG-50652	Allow User to Modify Select Condition Entered in Reconcile Step Before Executing in Run Step
+### BUG-50652	Support User to Modify Select Condition Entered in Reconcile Step Before Executing in Run Step

 When extracting data from the source database, a function that allows only data that meets a specific condition to be selectively extracted and migrated has been added.
 The Select condition can be modified in "Select Editing" during the Reconcile step, or edited directly by the user in the TableCondition.properties file after completing the Reconcile step.